SModelS/smodels/docs/manual/source/RunningSModelS.rst

 **Notes:**
- * For an SLHA :ref:`input file <BasicInput>`, the decay of :ref:`final states <final states>` (or Z\ :sub:`2`-even particles such as the Higgs, W,...) are always ignored during the decomposition.
+ * For an SLHA :ref:`input file <BasicInput>`, the decays of :ref:`final states <final states>` (or Z\ :sub:`2`-even particles such as the Higgs, W,...) are always ignored during the decomposition.
 Furthermore, if there are two cross sections at different calculation order (say LO and NLO) for the same process, only the highest order is used.
  * The list of |elements| can be extremely long.
 Try setting **addElementInfo** = False and/or **printDecomp** = False to obtain a smaller output.
+ * A comment of caution is in order regarding naively using the highest :math:`r`-value reported by SModelS, as this does not necessarily come from the most sensitive analysis.
+   For a rigorous statistical interpretation, one should use the  :math:`r`-value of the result with the highest *expected* :math:`r` (:math:`r_{exp}`).
+   Unfortunately, for |ULrs|, the expected limits are often not available;
+   :math:`r_{exp}` is then reported as N/A in the SModelS output.

 .. [#] We note that SLHA files including decay tables and cross sections, together with the corresponding *particles.py*, can conveniently be generated via the SModelS-micrOMEGAS interface, see `arXiv:1606.03834 <http://www.arXiv.org/abs/1606.03834>`_